gyrospectre/squyre/docs/content/usage/customise.md

 There are a couple of features which can be customised for your environment.

+## Enrichment Functions

+You can modify `statemachine/enrich.asl.json` to change which enrichment functions run.
+Don't have CrowdStrike?
+No problem, just remove that component from the state machine.
+If you want, you can also remove unnecessary functions from `template.yaml` to cut down what gets deployed to AWS.

+The easiest way to change the state machine definition is to edit it from the [AWS Step Functions Workflow Studio](https://aws.amazon.com/blogs/aws/new-aws-step-functions-workflow-studio-a-low-code-visual-tool-for-building-state-machines/) in the AWS Console, then export as JSON back into `statemachine/enrich.asl.json`.

 ## Hostname Enrichment

 Squyre will attempt to extract any internal hostnames from your alerts.
 Most organisations have a convention for endpoints and servers, but they vary considerably.
 As a result, you need to tell Squyre what your org's convention is.